aang81a/my-it-support-portfolio/PROJECTS/07-ticketing-practice/01-spiceworks/workflow-efficiency/04-password-reset-request.md

 ## Skills Demonstrated

-- Handling a password reset request in a helpdesk ticket
+- Handling a password reset request in a support ticket
-- Using a canned response for consistent user communication
+- Using a canned response for initial user communication
-- Referencing a Spiceworks Knowledge Base article during ticket handling
+- Referencing a password reset KB article during ticket handling
-- Documenting support notes clearly
-- Confirming required user information before resolution
-- Closing the ticket after user confirmation
+- Requiring user confirmation before closing the ticket